Tuhil926/qwerty/README.md

 - You can use the arrow keys, or hjkl like in vim to move around among the entries.
 - You can use the search bar to search for entries.
 You can enter the search bar by pressing ctrl+/.
 - If you're not focued on any of the entries, pressing tab will focus on the first entry
 - When focused on a field(and not in edit mode), you can press ctrl+c to copy a value to clipboard, or ctrl+v to paste it from clipboard.
-Note that if the pasted text contains newlines, they will be replaced with spaces.
 - To change the password, press ctrl+p.
 This will take you to the ui for changing the password.
 - You can delete an entry by clicking the `X` to it's right.
 If you deleted it on accident, you can get it back by pressing ctrl+z.
 - You can press the `+` button at the bottom or use the shortcut ctrl+a to add new entries.